 Measure Walkability in Your Neighborhood

-One way to measure walkability yourself is to use a Walkability Checklist, created by the Pedestrian and Bicycle Information Center (PBIC).
+One way to measure walkability yourself is to use a Walkability Checklist, created by the Pedestrian and Bicycle Information Center (PBIC) and adapted by AARP.
 The Checklist asks questions to help you identify things in your neighborhood or on your street that may act as a barrier to safe, enjoyable walking, including how easy it is to cross a street or whether there are curb ramps.
 Your findings can also lead to meaningful change.

 How to Complete a Walkability Checklist